 See the top five Sancerre wines from the 2015 vintage rated by Decanter's expert judges in our latest panel tasting...

-These were the top Sancerre 2015 wines in Decanter‘s panel tasting, out of 83 entries.
+These were the top Sancerre 2015 wines in Decanter’s September 2016 issue panel tasting.

-They all scored at least 94 points on average and were tasted by Jim Budd, Andy Howard MW and Chris Kissack.
+These top scorers, out of 83 entries, all scored at average of at least 94 points, tasted by Jim Budd, Andy Howard MW and Chris Kissack.

 The 2015 vintage showed consistent quality with ripe, approachable wines, our tasters said.